earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

    ...
 ~~~

-And all in ~150 lines of go code.
+And all in ~150 lines of Go code.
 So let's do it.

 ## The AWS Serverless REST API